jimjimvalkema/EIP7503-ERC20/README.md

 1. ~~encrypt nullifier value instead of hashing. `nullifierValue=encrypt([amount],publicKey)`~~ just keep nullifierValue as a hash.
 Just allow a extra data field in the event to help people sync a old wallet.
 Hashing is far cheaper in circuit anyway.
 1. make js to generate a viewing from the signature.
 1. change the circuit to support a relayer.
 Prob by just adding a extra data field to public inputs
 1. `secret` should not be used.
 Instead the private-addresses should be derived from the same seed-phrase as the users ethereum wallet.
-Prob should do `address=poseidon(public_key, chainId, "zkwormholes)`
+Prob should do `address=hash(public_key, hash(chainId, viewKey), "zkwormholes")`

 # future plans